Babkock/unix/README.md

 This is a variety of GNU coreutils re-implemented in Rust.
 These examples aim to be efficient, fast, and less complicated.

-To compile all of the programs, run the `build.sh` script.
+To compile all of the programs, run the `builder` script with no arguments.
 You can also compile any of the programs individually with

 ```
 $ ./builder program